 CarInsurance.com's agents, who can be reached at 1-855-430-7753, can also help if you're looking for a non-owners policy.

-You may also want to try contacting the consumer division of your state's insurance regulator to see if they may have a list of auto insurance companies that offer non-owner policies that would fit your needs.
+You may also want to try contacting the consumer division of your state's insurance department to see if they have a list of insurers that offer non-owner policies where you live.

 Applying for a non-owner policy is similar to applying for a standard owner policy.
 You'll need to provide information to the insurance company, including these details, among others:

 As for costs, non-owner car insurance is less expensive than regular insurance, but the price varies from company to company.
 Costs tend to range from 10 percent to 80 percent of the price you'd pay for a standard auto policy, says Jarrett Dunbar, a spokesman for Nationwide.
 Dunbar points out that "much depends on how often the customer has access to a car, how that car will be used and what age the operator is."